selvaje/SE_docs/source/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.md

 ### Use "arandr" for setting a customized resolution

 For some OS the "Auto-resize Guest Display" is not working properly.
-Therefore is possible to select a customized resolution by installing "arandr".
+Therefore is possible to select a customized resolution by installing *arandr*.
 Anyway follow this route only if "Virtual Box guest edition" did not solve the problem.

 Open the terminal and type: